0xdod/cv-challenge01/README.md

 Good luck with this Challenge!
 This is your opportunity to showcase your end-to-end DevOps skills and stand out to potential employers.

+## My Submission
+The article documenting my approach to tackling this challenge can be found [here](https://0xdod.github.io/posts/compose-your-apps/)